thomasdelgado/parse-cloud-debugger/README.md

 Demo Setup
 =====================================================
-* 1. Execute "parse-modules-init.bat", which will install Parse modules like : mailgun, mandrill, moment, sendgrid, stripe, twilio, underscore
+* 1. Execute "parse-modules-init.bat", which will install Parse modules like : mailgun, mandrill, moment, sendgrid, stripe, twilio, underscore, parse-cloud-debugger
-* 2. Execute "npm install" in both "demo-js" and "my-parse-project" folders
+* 2. Execute "npm install" in both "web-js-demo" and "parse-cloud-code-demo" folders
 * 3.1.
-Copy the following code in the "my-parse-project/main.js" file in order to enable local debuging
+Copy the following code in the "parse-cloud-code-demo/main.js" file in order to enable local debuging
 ```javascript
 ///////////////////////////////////////////////////////////////////////////
 //REMOVE THIS CODE WHEN YOU DEPLOY TO PARSE SERVER